 My child already has an Education, Health and Care plan and I would like to attend Cassiobury Infants and Nursery School, what do I need to do?

 We would highly recommend a visit to our school and a meeting with Mrs Parker our Inclusion Manager to discuss your child’s needs.
 A visit is a great way to get a feel for our school to help you decide if you feel we are the right place for your child.
 We would also be grateful to be invited to any EHCP review meetings before you join us to ensure a smooth transition.
-You can contact Mrs Parker via the above form.
+You can contact Mrs Parker via the above contact details.

 What Mental Health and Wellbeing Support is available for my child?